European Super League: Why are Bayern Munich and Borussia Dortmund not in it? | DW | 19.04.2021

 The so-called European Super League (ESL) may have enlisted the teams ninth in England, fourth in Italy and third in Spain but it will not feature the reigning European and World champions.
 At least, not yet.

 Bayern Munich and Borussia Dortmund were notably absent from the plans for a breakaway league revealed in the depths of Sunday evening in Europe.
-Neither Bundesliga club has commented publicly yet but, along with the other notable absentee — French champions Paris Saint-Germain — the German sides are said to be unconvinced by the proposed new competition.
+It is believed that the two Bundesliga clubs, along with the other notable absentee — French champions Paris Saint-Germain — are unconvinced by the proposed new competition.

+A statement published on Dortmund's website on Monday morning said BVB still want Champions League reform through the European Clubs Association (ECA).

+"It was the clear opinion of the members of the ECA Board that they reject the plans to create a Super League," said Dortmund CEO Hans-Joachim Watzke, adding that "both German clubs represented on the ECA Board, FC Bayern Munich and Borussia Dortmund, were 100% in agreement in all discussions".

 However, a line in the ESL's press release leaves the door open for the trio: "It is anticipated that a further three clubs will join ahead of the inaugural season," it reads.

-Until the clubs respond, it's difficult to know their position with any certainty but there are a handful of factors about the two clubs, and German football more broadly, that offer clues as to why Bayern and Dortmund have not yet taken their place at the table.
+Though the statement appears to clear up the two clubs' position on the breakaway league as members of the ECA, it stops short of offering the reasons for that position or a guarantee that the clubs reject it outright on their own terms.
+But there are a handful of factors about the two clubs, and German football more broadly, that offer clues as to why Bayern and Dortmund have not taken their place at the table.

 This is a big one.
 The vast majority of Germany's professional clubs, including Bayern and Dortmund, are governed by the 50+1 rule, which essentially enshrines majority member (or fan) ownership.
 This is designed to prevent private investors taking outright control of a club in the way seen in the Premier League.